pottee/JuiceShop_Test/README.md

 3. Check that the path for python and pip is added to the .bash_profile, if not add it manually Run the command vi .bash_profile.
-   And if you have installed python through the installer (in Step 1) you should see the path automatically added.
+   (if you have installed python through the installer (in Step 1) you should see the path automatically added.)

       In ~/.bash_profiile,